manikandan-ravikiran/HCI_Notes/README.md

 * Each of the test folders has all the materials corresponding to [videos](https://github.com/manikandan-ravikiran/HCI_Notes/tree/master/Test%201/Notes) and supplimentary [reading material](https://github.com/manikandan-ravikiran/HCI_Notes/tree/master/Test%201/Readings).

+### Warning
+- Use this notes at your own risk, while the notes are according to video.
+All the suggestions made for videos and left out contents are as per my personal convinience.

 ### Credits
 The notes wouldn't be possible without foundational work of my Edtech classmate [Steven Chung](https://github.com/stevenxchung/OMSCS-Notes).